CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines its scope around Android local data persistence using Room and DataStore.
-It provides specific concrete actions, includes natural trigger terms that developers would use, and has an explicit 'Use when' clause with well-defined triggers.
-The description is concise, uses third-person voice, and occupies a distinct niche that minimizes conflict risk.
+It includes an explicit 'Use when' clause with specific trigger terms that developers would naturally use.
+The description is concise, uses third-person voice, and is highly distinguishable from other potential skills.

 DimensionReasoningScore